 - Bad cache and application data

 - Outdated Hulu application

 - Compatibility issues with the device

-These are the most common issues which are most prevalent in older devices and smart TVs.
+These are the common issues that are most prevalent in older devices and smart TVs.

 How to Fix Hulu Crashing or Shutting Down?

 We’ll start with the most effective solutions and move down to more technical ones.
 However, do note that this is a known issue with Hulu with the issue not being resolved in a lot of cases.